 The Scotland's Sounds network aims to improve the care of and the access to Scotland's heritage recorded sounds.

-The National Library has been coordinating the development of the network since 2009, with sound-related projects increasing year on year.
+Since 2009, the National Library has been coordinating the development of the network, with sound-related projects increasing year on year.

 Shared responsibility and vision